Nairm Marr Djambana Master Plan

-For five years since they were granted a long term lease of the buildings at Jubilee Park in 2013, Nairm Marr Djambana have explored the potential buildings and surrounding landscape to develop a multipurpose community facility – one which enables the Aboriginal and Torres Strait Islander residents of Frankston to share and showcase their culture, knowledge and dreams with everyone.
+Since they were granted a long term lease at Jubilee Park in 2013, Nairm Marr Djambana have utilised portable buildings and the surrounding landscape to develop a multipurpose community facility – one which enables the Aboriginal and Torres Strait Islander residents of Frankston to share and showcase their culture, knowledge and dreams with everyone.